migalv/flutter_project_starter/README.md

 Follow these steps to properly setup your project.

 1. Run `flutter pub get`
-2. Generate code generation files `flutter pub run build_runner build --delete-conflicting-outputs`
+2. Generate code generation files `dart run build_runner build --delete-conflicting-outputs`
 3. Change the name of the project in the pubspec.yaml
 4. Change the App name in the ios/Runner.xcodeproj/project.pbxproj file by searching for APP_DISPLAY_NAME
 5. Search for complete_flutter_project_starter in the project & change it to you project name